openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 This file describes the coding style used in most C files in the Open vSwitch distribution.
 However, Linux kernel code datapath directory follows the Linux kernel's established coding conventions.
-For the Windows kernel datapath code, use the coding style described in datapath-windows/CodingStyle.
+For the Windows kernel datapath code, use the coding style described in :doc:`coding-style-windows`.

 The following GNU indent options approximate this style.